The following information guides you through dealing with a car lost through repossession.

 - Express consent.
 Some states do not permit repossession without the consumer’s express consent (usually in the signed agreement).
 You consent if you specifically knew of the creditor’s right to repossession and specifically knew that the creditor could repossess your car without having to go to court first.

 - Military personnel or dependents.
 If you are in the military or are a dependent, you are protected by the federal Soldiers’ and Sailors’ Civil Relief Act.
 This law, however, provides only temporary and partial relief.
-If you bought a car before you entered the military service and default on your car payment while in the military, your creditor must take you to court to repossess the car.
-However, your creditor can still use self-help repossession to repossess a car that you bought while you were in the military.
-But you still may be protected in another way: standard military policy requires that any repossessor entering a base must be accompanied by military police.
+Suppose you bought a car before entering the military service and default on your car payment while in the military, your creditor must take you to court to repossess the car.
+However, your creditor can still use self-help repossession to repossess a car you bought while you were in the military.
+But you still may be protected in another way: standard military policy requires that military police must accompany any repossessor entering a base.
 If you are present during a self-help repossession, a court may find that the presence of a military official forced you to consent to repossession, which is wrongful repossession.

 - Native Americans.
 Native Americans may be protected if tribal law prohibits self-help repossession.